-- All staff who work directly with children should leave their mobile phones on silent and only use them during a break in private staff areas during school hours.
+- Children are not allowed to bring their own technology to school. - All staff who work directly with children should leave their mobile phones on silent and only use them during a break in private staff areas during school hours.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may request permission from the headteacher and leave their phone in a safe space, out of reach of children - Volunteers, contractors, governors should leave their phones in a safe space and turned off.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may request permission from the headteacher and leave their phone in a safe space, out of reach of children, or ask for a message to be left with the school office.
+This expectation applies to wearable technology too.

+- Phones must be kept with personal belongings in a safe cupboard, out of reach of children.
+They must not be kept in pockets. - Volunteers, contractors, governors should leave their phones in a safe space and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Phones must be kept with personal belongings in a safe cupboard, out of reach of children.
-They must not be kept in pockets. - Phones must not be used or viewed when with children.
+If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
+They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children. - Phones and wearable technology must not be used or viewed when with children.